aryairani/fprg-minutes/02-FPiS-2+Parametricity.md

 # Tail recursion
 There were some questions after class about writing tail-recursion in general.

-A function is tail-recursive if the only the time it calls itself, it doesn't do any additional processing on the result of that call.
+A function is tail-recursive if, when it calls itself, it doesn't do any additional processing on the result of that call.
 So:

 ```scala
 def hello(x: Int): String =